The Madrid View

-was curating stories from the often overlooked Real Madrid perspective of the 1983 European Cup Winner’s Cup Final.Tales from inside the Madrid camp, including the narrowly averted half-time punch-up described in the Simmie article, came from Dons fan David Massie.
-David’s incredible insights are a result of an unlikely friendship struck up with Madrid right back Juan José.
-Ex-pat David was living and working in the Spanish port of Cádiz at the time while the erstwhile Spanish International was severely down on his luck: his demons having left him pushing a sweeping brush around local building sites to keep the wolf from the door.
-The unlikely pair spent many a morning sharing a coffee while the Spaniard regaled the Aberdeen native with tales from his playing career and, at David’s happy prompting, the inside track on that famous game in ’83.
-The stories as recounted to me now provide an eye-opening insight into the mentality of a group of supremely talented players, ensconced in the comfortable surrounds of a European Super Club, when pitted against the rough and ready upstarts from Aberdeen.
-From the nocturnal antics of the Madrid goalie in the build-up to the game, to the cocksure Madrid players laughing up their sleeves at the less than imposing sight of a drenched John Hewitt waiting to enter the pitch for his game-winning cameo.
+One of the most fascinating aspects of researching the Neil Simpson profile was curating tales from the perspective of the losers of the 1983 European Cup Winner’s Cup Final – Real Madrid.
+Stories from inside the Madrid camp, including the narrowly averted half-time punch-up mentioned in the profile piece, came via Aberdeen fan David Massie.
+David’s incredible insights came about as a result of an unlikely friendship struck up with Madrid right-back Juan José.
+Ex-pat David was living and working in the Spanish port of Cádiz at the turn of the century while the erstwhile Spanish international was experiencing an extremely turbulent period in his life: a losing battle with his demons left him pushing a sweeping brush around local building sites just to keep the wolf from the door.
+The pair spent many a morning sharing a coffee while the Spaniard regaled David with stories from his playing days and, in particular, the inside track on that famous night in ’83.
+Stories ranged from the Madrid goalie cavorting with a procession of Scandanavian admirers in the build-up to the final to the cocksure Spaniards laughing up their sleeves at the sight of a drenched John Hewitt preparing to enter the pitch ahead of his match-winning substitute appearance.
 Keep an eye on future Gothenburg Project articles for more of these fascinating insights.

-Another great source have been the Spanish newspaper archives.
-One article in particular, published by Madrid-based daily El Pais in the build-up to the game, gives a brilliant insight into Aberdeen – the city and team – both unknown quantities in those pre-Internet days.
+Another great source of information on the Madrid perspective has been Spanish newspaper archives.
+One article, in particular, published by Madrid-based daily El Pais in the build-up to the game gives a brilliant insight into the foreign view of Aberdeen- an almost unknown quantity in those pre-Internet days.
 The article is reproduced in full below.
 Enjoy!

 Football and oil have transformed life in Aberdeen

 An El Pais correspondent was in the Scottish city which is living in hope of the European trophy.
 Life in Aberdeen has been transformed by oil from the North Sea and the European Final.
 This cold northern city is the main point of unloading of the black oil that brings an air of prosperity uncommon in a Scotland frightened by the ghost of unemployment.
-However, in the neat Pittodrie stadium (with a 24,000 seat capacity), they say that the arrival of the manager Alex Ferguson in 1978 was more decisive than that of the oil.
+However, in the neat Pittodrie stadium (with a 24,000 seat capacity), they say that the arrival of the manager Alex Ferguson in 1978 was more decisive than that of oil.
 Ferguson’s team is a good reflection of the cautious character of the northern Scottish folk.
-There is some sort of caution in the presence of foreigners and although the players display a good sense of humour and cordiality, when interviewed, they prefer to hide behind ironic or humorous responses rather than telling truths.
+There is a sort of caution in the presence of foreigners, and although the players display a good sense of humour and cordiality when interviewed, they prefer to hide behind ironic or humorous responses rather than telling truths.

 Living under the shadows of the “big boys”

 Since its foundation, Aberdeen, just like most Scottish teams has lived under the shadow of Celtic and Rangers, the two Glasgow teams.
-Until the arrival of Ferguson, they had won only one league title (1955), two Cups (1947, 1970) and three League Cups (1946,1956 and 1977).
-With Ferguson, the Dons have won one league title and a Cup in the last three years and in spite of this, Ferguson continues his work without a contract, “I don’t care about pieces of paper” says the coach, “and I trust the word of our president Dick Donald.
-This season is very important to us, because we are reaping the fruit of our work of the last five years.
-Our European Season and especially our victory against Bayern, has given us prestige and finally it has given us an identity within continental football”.
+Until the arrival of Ferguson, they had won only one league title (1955), two Cups (1947, 1970) and three League Cups (1946,1956 &1977).
+With Ferguson, the Dons have won one league title and a cup in the last three years, and in spite of this, Ferguson continues his work without a contract; “I don’t care about pieces of paper, I trust the word of our president Dick Donald” says the coach.
+This season is very important to us because we are reaping the fruit of our work of the last five years.
+Our European season and especially our victory against Bayern has given us prestige, and finally, it has given us an identity within continental football”.

 A British styled team

-Upfront the tireless worker of Mark McGhee (25) who has scored half a dozen goals in this competition.
-To his right plays Eric Black (22) and to his left, the skilled and quick winger Peter Weir, bought from St Mirren two years ago for an Scottish transfer record of 65 Million Pesetas.
+Upfront the tireless worker of Mark McGhee (25) is a standout, he has already scored half a dozen goals in this competition.
+To his right plays Eric Black (22) and to his left, the skilled and quick winger Peter Weir bought from St Mirren two years ago for a Scottish transfer record of 65 Million Pesetas.
 On the bench, John Hewitt (21), a striker with a nose for scoring stands out.

-of Stielike.———————————————————————————————————–This article appeared in the printed edition of El Pais on Friday, 22nd April 1983.
-Many thanks to Juan Saavedra for the translation.
+This article first appeared in the print edition of El Pais on 22nd April 1983.
+Many thanks to Juan Saavedra for his great work on the translation.